Asymptotic analysis of the finite predictor for fractional Gaussian noise: Proof of Theorem

-\item A Hilbert problem is formulated, to which a solution can be constructed based on the linear equation in question.
-This is achieved by considering the generating functions associated with the equation.
-The target functional is then expressed in terms of the relevant elements of the Hilbert problem.

-\item The general solution to the posed Hilbert problem is expressed as a system of coupled integral and algebraic equations.
-The value of the target functional is directly related to the unknowns within the algebraic component of this system.

-\item The integro-algebraic system is shown to have the unique solution for all sufficiently large $n$.
-Consequently, the solution to the Hilbert problem is also unique and therefore it can be identified with the solution from step \eqref{step1}.
-The limiting value of the functional is determined through asymptotic analysis as $n\to\infty$.
+\begin{enumerate} \item[{1.}] A Hilbert problem is formulated such that a particular solution can be constructed based on the linear equation in question.
+This is achieved by considering the generating functions of the sequences associated with the equation.
+The target functional is then expressed in terms of the relevant components of the Hilbert problem. \item[{2.}] The general solution to the Hilbert problem is expressed as a system of coupled integral and algebraic equations.
+The value of the target functional is directly related to the unknowns within the algebraic component of this system. \item[{3.}] The integro-algebraic system is shown to admit a unique solution for all sufficiently large $n$.
+Consequently, the solution to the Hilbert problem is also unique; it can therefore be identified with the particular solution from Step \textup{(1)}.
+The limiting value of the functional is determined through an asymptotic analysis as $n\to \infty $. \end{enumerate}